austinhua/Software-Design-and-Implementation/README.md

 I - All your friendly units are invincible and won't take damage

 Known bugs:

-The splash screen is not showing up properly at the beginning so I commented out the code for it The SECONDS_PER_FRAME parameter can't be decreased beyond a certain point, depending on the map complexity, or there won't be enough time to process actions before the next step() is called.
+The splash screen is not showing up properly at the beginning so I commented out the code for it.

+The SECONDS\_PER\_FRAME parameter can't be decreased beyond a certain point, depending on the map complexity, or there won't be enough time to process actions before the next step() is called.

 Extra features:
 The design of the classes allows for a lot of flexibility in extending the MapElement class and its subclass Unit to allow you to design more interesting MapElements as well as Units that have different attributes, including health, speed, damage, and range, and also different behaviors through polymorphism, such as movement and attacking behavior.